Xavose/NeverwinterNights/0 - Game Specific Notes/Banske Game/Characters/Caenis Al Sorna.md

   - Can be improved through down time
 - Leaving the shadow of his Brother
   - Kaelyk Al Sorna starts sending Caenis letters telling him that he needs to start making a better show of the family name.

+# Free Time

+### Earn Money / Renown with Neverwinter

+Need: 3,500

+Roll: Combat Roll

+Have: 1550 gp

+### Research into Servant of Origin

+Put in a request to the College of Candlekeep

+- 200 GP charged